How to Roast Brussels Sprouts on the Stalk

 Do you know how to roast Brussels sprouts on the stalk?
 I have always cut them off to cook them but it turns out that it isn’t necessary or even a good idea.

 Yes, that is right.
-This baby is almost 2 feet long!
+This stalk is almost 2 feet long!
+Jack and the Bean Stalk long!
 You pick up the stalk and put it in your cart – no bag required.
 I couldn’t fit it in my fridge so it hung out on my counter.

 But first I would have to see if it fit in my oven.

 As you can see, it makes it in the oven but not on my large rimmed baking sheet.
 No worries!
 You can cut it into pieces very easily.
 It is a little tougher than broccoli.

 The preparation here is a little olive oil and salt and pepper and right into the oven.